LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 These operators perform shortcut evaluation, meaning that if the result of the operation is determined before the second operand is evaluated, then the second operand will not be evaluated.
-Also note that the behavior of the logical operators can not be defined by the operand objects.
+Also note that the behavior of the logical operators cannot be defined by the operand objects.

 .. _operators-equality: